shreya2736/ai-resume-analyzer/README.md

 The app will open in your default browser at http://localhost:8501.

 ##  Getting a Groq API Key

 The AI features (feedback, role recommendations, rewriting, report generation) require a Groq API key.
+Option A — Use the shared key (no setup needed)
+The app comes with a shared API key built in.
+Just open the app and use it directly.
+Option B — Use your own key (recommended for unlimited use)

-1. Go to console.groq.com
+Go to console.groq.com
-2. Sign up (no credit card required)
+Sign up — no credit card required
-3. Navigate to API Keys → Create API Key
+Navigate to API Keys → Create API Key
-4. Copy the key
+Paste it in the sidebar of the app

+Your key takes priority over the shared key when entered.

-##  How to Use
+##  📖 How to Use

-1. Enter your Groq API key in the sidebar (required for AI features).
+1. Open the app (no setup needed — shared key works out of the box)
-2. Upload your resume (PDF format).
+2. Upload your resume in PDF format
-3. Paste a job description into the text area.
+3. Paste a job description into the text area
-4. Click Analyze My Resume.
+4. Click Analyze My Resume
-5. Explore the results across five tabs: ATS Score – hybrid match score, matched/missing skills.
+5. Explore results across five tabs:
+  - 🎯 ATS Score — hybrid match score, matched and missing skills
-6. AI Feedback – specific improvements, skills to learn, action items.
+  - 💡 AI Feedback — specific section improvements and skills to learn
-7. Role Recommendations – suggested job titles based on your resume.
+  - 🎓 Role Recommendations — suggested job titles with match % and     upskill tips
-8. All Skills – side‑by‑side skill lists.
+  - 📋 All Skills — side-by-side skill lists from resume and JD
-9. Score Breakdown – TF‑IDF vs semantic scores.
-10. Generate a downloadable report (requires API key).
+  - 📊 Score Breakdown — individual sub-scores with progress bars and explanation
+6. Scroll down to Download Report — generate and download a full analysis as .txt
-11. Use the Project Rewriter – paste a weak project description and get a polished version.
+7. Scroll down to Resume Project Rewriter — paste a weak description and get a polished version

 ##  Configuration